TylerNewton/TylerNewton.github.io/README.md

 # TylerNewton.github.io
-A live view at my HTML skills
+A live view of my HTML skills